drollings/Phase3MUD/README.md

 All code contributed by Daniel Rollings (AKA Daniel Houghton) is under the MIT license.
 Lacking commit history, it will take a while to part this out.

+This is for curiosity only.
+You'd be crazy to run this on the modern internet.